awurster/Splunk-.conf-2014/Cisco_Sources_Setup.md

     Thu Oct 24 19:15:33 2013 Info: MID 120821 antivirus negative
     Thu Oct 24 19:15:33 2013 Info: MID 120821 Outbreak Filters: verdict positive

+Another interesting item to log (which is currently not supported by ESAs) are the raw URLs from within a Message Body.
+This is potentially effective against spearphishing or other stealthy campaigns such as "snowshoe" techniques which become harder to detect.
+A script or addon within Splunk could then easily analyse the URL pieces or contents themselves.
+You might check for URL length, number of punctionations, whether the domain / host is blacklisted, etc.

+In the example below, since we use `k=v` format, Splunk automatically extracts the URL into a field `message_url` (yay! no tuning required on your search head!).  *NOTE* that this filter will potentially generate a significant amount of logging noise and/or false positives; best to test these on a limited-scope first (i.e. also match against your own personal recipient address to start).

+Enter the filter (CLI only operation) as such:

+    ESAv-01.cybercisco.com> filters
+        ...
+    Choose the operation you want to perform:
+    - NEW - Create a new filter.
+        ...
+    []> new
+        ...
+    Enter filter script.
+Enter '.' on its own line to end.

+    LogBodyURLs: if only-body-contains("http(s)?:\\/\\/[a-zA-Z0-9_\\-\\.]+(:\\d+)?([^\\s\\<\\\"]+)?", 1) {
+                     log-entry("Filter LogBodyURLs fired: message_url=$MatchedContent");
+                     archive ("LogBodyURLArchive");
+                 }
+    .

+    1 filters added.
+        ...

+    ESAv-01.cybercisco.com> commit
+        ...

+A sample raw log might then look like:

+    Tue Aug 19 18:52:04 2014 Info: MID 248517 Custom Log Entry: Filter LogBodyURLs fired: message_url=http://ihaveabadreputation.com/phishme.do

 ##### Cyber Threat Defense (Lancope) #####
 CTD / Lancope config is *very* difficult to locate and somewhat counterintuitive, so hang on tight.